Nethereum/Nethereum/README.md

 **Work in progress**, consider this as an alpha version.

 To startup a development chain you can use https://github.com/juanfranblanco/Ethereum.TestNet.Genesis.
 Note that some of the command line tests uses the account in this chain.

 Sugestions, ideas, please raise an issue.
 Want to collaborate, create a pull request.

+Note: Using solc to compile contracts is currently a hit and miss in Windows, the simplest way to compile and develop at the moment is to [use the online solidity compiler](https://chriseth.github.io/browser-solidity/).
+If you like Visual Studio Code you can try this [languange add on for Solidity](https://marketplace.visualstudio.com/items/JuanBlanco.solidity).
+Are you consuming an external contract and want the function encoded and / or events, try this [Ethereum Sha3 ABI](http://juan.blanco.ws/SHA3/)

+ABI encoding and decoding has been tested on windows/linux for different endiannes.
+For more info on ABI encoding check the [Ethereum Wiki](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI)

 ##Example of deploying a contract and calling a function
+####Web 3 (Simple)

 This is the Web3 example of how to deploy a contract and call a function.